CarlosNadal/carlosnadal.github.io/README.md

 ## 🏆 Projects
 Here are some security-related projects I've worked on
-1. [Securing Emails with YARA and Sigma rules] Implement SIEM solutions for real-time email threat detection
+1. **Securing Emails with YARA and Sigma rules** Implement SIEM solutions for real-time email threat detection

 ## 📝 Certifications
 - Holberton School Cybersecurity Specialization

 ## 📚 Currently Learning
-- [Cloud Pentesting AWS]
+- Cloud Pentesting AWS
-- [Wi-Fi Pentesting]
+- Wi-Fi Pentesting

 ## 📫 How to Reach Me
-- LinkedIn: [/cnadal5]
+- LinkedIn: /cnadal5
-- Email: [carlitosnadalfiuri05@gmail.com]
+- Email: carlitosnadalfiuri05@gmail.com

 ---

-⚡ **I hacking there's is no top of the mountain, there's always something new to learn.** ⚡
+⚡ **In hacking there's is no top of the mountain, there's always something new to learn.** ⚡